-There are many types of RVs to consider when searching for the perfect camper.
+There are many types of Recreation Vehicles to consider when searching for the perfect camper.

-So how do you choose the best RV that’s right for you and your family?
+So how do you know the kind of RV that’s right for you and your family?

 Traveling by motorhome can sometimes be challenging once you arrive at your destination.